 bfwreaddirplus2db

 Breadth first readdirplus walk of input tree to list the tree, or create an output db and/or output files of encountered directories and or files.
 This program has two primary uses: to find suspect directories that have changed in some way that need to be used to incrementally update a GUFI tree from source file system changes and to create a full dump of all directories and or files/links either in walk order (directory then all files in that dir, etc.) or striding inodes into multiple files to merge against attribute list files that are also inode strided.

+Bfwreaddirplus2db can also be used to do a full gufi if you are writing the gufi tree into the source tree.
+Bfwreaddirplus2db can replace all directory databases that are suspect (based on the various suspect modes (stat dir, stat dir and file, provided an input file with dirs and or files that are suspect (inodes).
+You can also tell bfwreaddirplus2db that all directories are suspect using the -Y flag and the -b flag tells it to create a gufi in the source tree.
+Of course you can use it to incrementally update (replace suspect directory databases) as well using the suspect mode methods.

 Usage: bfwreaddirplus2db [options] input_dir